crustio/crust-wiki/website/translated_docs/zh-CN/build-hello-crust.md

 sidebar_label: Hello Crust
 ---

-We will build and host a simple React website during this tutorial. **You might be tempted to skip it because you’re not interested in building or hosting website — but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building with Crust Storage, and mastering it will give you a deep understanding of Crust storage functions.
+This doc will walk you through a typical process to save and publish a simple website in Crust Network, to help you understand the basic steps to use Crust before you write any code.
+In this tutorial, we will build a simple React website, put to IPFS, and leverage Crust to store and pin it.
+The techniques you'll learn in the tutorial are fundamental to building with Crust Storage, and mastering it will give you a deep understanding of Crust storage functions.

-## Try Crust Storage
+## Hello, Crust

-### 1. Setup
+### 1. Setup Crust CLI

-> Please make sure you have **Node.js** env, refer [this](https://nodejs.org/en/download/package-manager/) to install
+> Please make sure you have **Node.js** env, refer to [this](https://nodejs.org/en/download/package-manager/) to install.

 - Install Crust Command Line